mcka1n/db-snapshot/README.md

 ### create

-Creates a snapshot of the existing database:
+Creates a snapshot of the existing database, it uses the following format for the snapshot name **yyyymmdd_hhmm**

 ```ruby
 # Optional, you can send your own name for this snapshot.
 Db::Snapshot.create()
 ```

+Result:

+    dump/20160612_2115/my_db_name

 ### travel_to